TszKitLo40/vim-go-ide/README.md

     git clone https://github.com/diverdane/vimrc.git ~/.vim_runtime
     ~/.vim_runtime/install.sh

-and then start up Vim and enter the following to ensure that your Go development environment includes the necessary binaries upon which Vim depends:
+This will clone the repository, and set up ~/.vimrc to use the new ~/.vim_runtime directory (a backup copy of ~/.vimrc will be created).
+Next, start up Vim and enter the following to ensure that your Go development environment includes the necessary binaries upon which Vim depends:

     :GoInstallBinaries

 # Function Key Mapping
 The following function key mappings were added for convenience.
-These mappings can be displayed in Vim by pressing <F7>:
+These mappings can be displayed in Vim by pressing \<F7\>:

     <F2>      Directory tree pane (open/close)
     <F3>      Line numbering (toggle)